Days Countdown

 Several symbols are closely associated with Memorial Day:

-- The American Flag: A potent symbol of patriotism, often flown at half-mast until noon on Memorial Day to honor the deceased.
+- The American Flag: A widely recognized symbol of patriotism, often flown at half-mast until noon on Memorial Day to honor the deceased.

 - Poppies: Inspired by the poem “In Flanders Fields,” poppies are worn as a reminder of the soldiers who lost their lives.